Vector spaces as Kripke frames

 \subsection{The modal non associative Lambek calculus}

-The logic of the modal non associative Lambek calculus \textbf{NL}$_{\wdia}$ can be captured via the calculus \textbf{D.NL}$_{\wdia}$, which is a \emph{proper} display calculus (cf.~\cite{Wa98} where this notion is introduced and \cite{GMPTZ}, which expands on the connection between this calculi and the notion of \emph{analytic structural rules}).
+The logic of the modal non associative Lambek calculus \textbf{NL}$_{\wdia}$ can be captured via the \emph{proper} display calculus \textbf{D.NL}$_{\wdia}$ (cf.~\cite{Wa98} where this notion is introduced and \cite{GMPTZ}, which expands on the connection between this calculi and the notion of \emph{analytic structural rules}).
+Notice that the rules of a Gentzen calculus for this logic are derivable in \textbf{D.NL}.
+Moreover, the general theory of display calculi guarantees good properties we want to retain, for instance the fact that any display calculus can be expanded with analytic structural rules still preserving a canonical form of cut-elimination.
 The language of \textbf{D.NL}$_{\wdia}$ is built from the following structural and operational connectives\footnote{Notice that in \cite{Moortgat96} the unary modality $\wdia$ is denoted by the symbols $\diamondsuit$ and $\bbox$ is denoted by the symbol $\Box^\downarrow$.}

 The calculus \textbf{D.NL}$_{\wdia}$ manipulates formulas and structures defined by the following recursion, where $p\in\mathsf{AtProp}$:

 and consists of the following rules: